 Near the modern village of Mit-Rahina on the west bank of the Nile, archaeologists have unearthed the remains of the most important city of pharaonic times, named by the Greeks Memphis.
 Known in ancient times by various names such as Ineb-hedj, Men-nefer, Hut-ka- Ptah, Ankh-tawy or the biblical Mof, Memphis served as the administrative capital of Ancient Egypt

 It was the site of the main royal residence and the seat of both the northern Vizier and the High Priest of the state god Ptah.
-In view of the poor state of preservation of the remains one must use a vivid imagination in order to visualize its past grandeur, its prestigious temples, its royal pomp and ceremonies.
+In view of the poor state of preservation of the remains, one must use a vivid imagination in order to visualize its past grandeur, its prestigious temples, its royal pomp and ceremonies.
 The distinctly cosmopolitan population of Memphis included, at various times, Hyksos, Libyan, Carian, Hebrew, Greek, Persian and other minorities.
-The most famous workshops in the country, the schools of art, the principal dockyards, the central archives and the Great Tribunal were situated at Memphis. travel to Egypt always arrange tour to Memphis city during all Egypt travel packages or you can book it on your free day from Cairo day tours category.
+The most famous workshops in the country, the schools of art, the principal dockyards, the central archives and the Great Tribunal were situated at Memphis. travel to Egypt always arranges a tour to Memphis city during all Egypt Tours or you can book it on your free day from the Cairo day tours category.

 Memphis city history and architecture

 It all started with the construction of the "White Wall" possibly the precinct of the primitive temple of Ptah.
 Its construction is attributed by tradition to Menes, the first king of the 1st Dynasty